Rio de Janeiro school shooting: Shooting

-At around 8:30 BRT on Thursday, 7 April 2011, Oliveira entered the Tasso da Silveira Municipal School.
-He was well-dressed and identified himself as lecturer that would talk to the students that morning.
-After being allowed entry, Oliveira proceeded to the first floor and entered an eighth-grade classroom, where the second half of a double Portuguese class was happening.
-Oliveira entered without asking for permission, took out his weapons, and started to shoot several pupils.
-He was armed with two revolvers, one in each hand, and a number of speedloaders that, according to the police, demanded training for their use.
-Oliveira specifically targeted girls and only shot boys in the arms and legs in order to incapacitate them; according to witnesses, he referred to the girls as 'impure beings' and positioned the weapon in their foreheads before killing them.
-Ten girls and two boys, aged between 13 and 16, died.
-Oliveira was able to fire more than thirty shots due to the speedloaders.
+At around 08:30 (BRT) on Thursday, 7 April 2011, Oliveira entered the Tasso da Silveira Municipal School.
+After entering, he claimed that he was a lecturer who was scheduled to host a talk to the students that morning.
+After being allowed entry, Oliveira proceeded to the first floor and entered an eighth-grade classroom, where a Portuguese class was taking place.
+Immediately after entering, he took out his weapons and fired at several students.
+He was armed with two revolvers, one in each hand, and a number of speedloaders that, according to the police, required expert training to use efficiently.
+Oliveira specifically targeted girls to kill, only shooting boys in the arms and legs in order to incapacitate them.
+According to witnesses, he referred to the girls as 'impure beings' during the shooting, and shot many of them in the head at point-blank range.
+Ten girls and two boys, aged between 13 and 15, were killed in the classroom, with Oliveira firing more than thirty shots.